-Everything you need to know about the second season of Netflix Tour de France: Unchained
+Everything you need to know about the third and final season of Netflix Tour de France: Unchained

-The second eight-part series is available to stream now
+The third and final eight-part series is available to stream now

-Streaming platform Netflix has released the second season of its first-of-its-kind documentary series about the Tour de France.
-It will came out 11 June at 08:00 in the UK.
+Streaming platform Netflix has released the third and final season of its first-of-its-kind documentary series about the Tour de France.
+It came out on 2 July at 08:00 in the UK.
 This equates to 03:00 US east coast time, midnight on the US west coast, and 17:00 in Sydney, Australia.

 Titled 'Tour de France: Unchained', or 'Tour de France: Au cœur du peloton' ('Inside the peloton') in French, here's everything you need to know about it.

-The big news is that this year's series features Tadej Pogačar (UAE Team Emirates) and Mark Cavendish (Astana-Qazaqstan) as well as the stars of season one.
+This year's episodes features Tadej Pogačar (UAE Team Emirates), and Mark Cavendish (Astana-Qazaqstan) and Jonas Vingegaard (Visma-Lease a Bike) as well as the stars of the first two seasons.

 What is it?

-Tour de France: Unchained is the second season of a Netflix documentary series that tells the story of the 2023 Tour de France.
+Tour de France: Unchained is the third season of a Netflix documentary series that tells the story of the 2024 Tour de France.

 The initial news of its production came in March 2022, with camera crews then embedding within seven teams at the race.
 Created as part of a joint venture between Quadbox and Box to Box Films, the makers of F1: Drive to Survive, the series offers exclusive, behind-the-scenes access to the highs and lows of the Tour de France.
 France Télévisions also contributed to the production.

-The second season consists of eight episodes, each lasting around 40 minutes.
+The third season consists of eight episodes, each lasting around 40 minutes.
 Below is a chart of the episode titles, and which teams they are focused on.
-However, it is less structured than last year, so most episodes contain many different narratives.
+However, it is less structured than the first year, so most episodes contain many different narratives.

 Episode number | Title | Team |